rng-guy/NFSMWBartender/README.md

 &nbsp;

 The "Basic" feature set **also lets you change** (in general)
-* which strings the game shows whenever cop vehicles are destroyed;
+* which notification string the game displays whenever you destroy a given cop vehicle;
-* which radio callsigns and chatter cop vehicles can trigger; and
+* which radio callsigns and chatter a given cop vehicle can trigger in player pursuits; and
-* the selection, order, and length of interactive themes that play in pursuits.
+* the selection, order, and length of interactive themes that play during player pursuits.

 &nbsp;